cau-placc/pakcs/RELNOTES.md

     when it is not necessary (e.g., if the language option `NoImplicitPrelude` is set)
   * Small bug fixes
+  * CPM: add `--dependencies` option to clean command in order to clean all dependencies in the current package (useful to clean the standard homepackage)

 Release notes for PAKCS Version 3.6.0 (November 10, 2023)